-If one or more PDB files are dragged from a file browser onto an alignment window, Jalview will search the alignment for sequences with IDs that matches any of the files dropped onto the alignment.
+If one or more PDB files stored on your computer are dragged from their location on the file browser onto an alignment window, Jalview will search the alignment for sequences with IDs that match any of the files dropped onto the alignment.
 If it discovers matches, a dialog like the one in Figure 2.2 is shown, giving the option of creating associations for the matches.

-If no associations are made, then sequences extracted from the structure will be simply appended to the alignment.
-However, if only some of the files are associated, jalview will raise another dialog box giving you the option to add any remaining sequences the structure files not present in the alignment.
-This allows you to easily decorate sequences in a newly imported alignment with any corresponding structures you've collected in a directory accessible from your computer.4
+If no associations are made, then sequences extracted from the structure will be simply added to the alignment.
+However, if only some of the PDB files are associated, jalview will raise another dialog box giving you the option to add any remaining sequences from the PDB structure files not present in the alignment.
+This allows you to easily decorate sequences in a newly imported alignment with any corresponding structures you've already collected in a directory accessible from your computer.4

 3Tip: The sequence ID tooltip can often become large for heavily cross referenced sequence IDs.
-Use the View Sequence ID Tooltip \Rightarrow submenu to disable the display of database cross references or non-positional features.
+Use the $View \Rightarrow Sequence ID Tooltip \Rightarrow submenu to disable the display of database cross references or non-positional features.$